ranjiGT/uncodejupyterplugin/README.md

 # Assignment Indentification

-The Web-CAT assignment indetification parameters are fetched from the first cell.
+The UNCode assignment indetification parameters are fetched from the first cell.
 Paste the following comments in the first cell and change the values with your assignment parameters.

     # Do not edit this cell